Z1EMN1AK/GenMaze/README.md

   - Entry point of the application.
 Handles user input for configuration and starts the algorithm.

+ - 'MazeGenerator'
+   - The LabGen class in MazeGenerator.cs is used to generate a maze using a depth-first search (DFS) algorithm.

 ## How It Works

 1. **Initialization:**